saeedAlobidi/Node.js-entprise-application/README.md

-#  clean architecture for enterprise application
-#  name:Saeed Mohammed Saleh Alabidi
-#  email: saeed1adm@gmail.com

-#  clean architecture for enterprise application
-#  name:Saeed Mohammed Saleh Alabidi
-#  email: saeed1adm@gmail.com

-# This is an example of a simple CRUD application with layered software and separation of business logic vs technology.
+This is an example of a simple CRUD application with layered software and separation of business logic vs technology base on clean-architecture for Uncle Bob's.

 Features